 One time when he was working in the steelwooling area, production in the grouting area began falling behind.
 Since Earl had worked there before, I asked him to go help out for a few days—something we often did with clients.
 Earl, however, refused.

 “No, Glenn, I can’t go to grouting,” he said.
 “I got my orders.”

 “From God, Glenn!
 I got my orders.”

 He wouldn’t budge on this, so finally I told him that the work tables were for people who were working, and if he wouldn’t do the work we asked him to do, he’d have to move away from the tables.
 Earl said okay, then walked over and stood beside the workfloor sink.

 The next morning he again refused to go to grouting, but this time he added that his stomach was upset.
-He said that instead of standing on the workfloor, he wanted to spend the day in the first aid room—a room that had a bed and a comfortable chair.
-I told him that the first aid room was only for people who had been working.
+He said that instead of standing on the workfloor, he wanted to spend the day in the nurse’s office—a room that had a bed and a nice, comfortable chair.
+I told him that the nurse’s office was for people who were working.

 “Yeah, Glenn, but what if I throw up like this?” he asked, sticking his finger down his throat and gagging.